ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-TypeScript Developers Are Using Zod Wrong.
-It’s Not Just a Validation Library. - <a href="https://javascript.plainenglish.io/typescript-developers-are-using-zod-wrong-its-not-just-a-validation-library-311a857bd8e9?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+One Firewall, Any Framework: Why I Built Mini-WAF for Node.js - <a href="https://medium.com/@murylloex/one-firewall-any-framework-why-i-built-mini-waf-for-node-js-c159dc24efe3?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sam - Web Dev & SEO`**
+✍️ **posted by `Muryllo Pimenta de Oliveira`**

-<blockquote>Most TypeScript developers discovered Zod, learned `.string()`, `.number()`, `.object()`, and stopped there.
-They’re using a Swiss Army…
+<blockquote>A zero-dependency WAF that protects Express, Fastify, NestJS or any Node.js framework with the same engine and rules.
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-How I Built a Notification Engine Handling 5M+ Events - <a href="https://medium.com/@karanhotwani15/how-i-built-a-notification-engine-handling-5m-events-fb3ce9cb7885?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Native Is Finally Growing Up (And It Only Took a Decade) - <a href="https://blog.stackademic.com/react-native-is-finally-growing-up-and-it-only-took-a-decade-6209a893b7e2?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Karan Hotwani`**
+✍️ **posted by `Janardhan Reddy Mabbu`**

-<blockquote>Queues, a backup email provider, and the race condition that sent a supplier the same purchase order twice.
+<blockquote>Last Tuesday I upgraded a React Native app from 0.75
-Continue reading on Medium »</blockquote>
+Continue reading on Stackademic »</blockquote>

 <h3>3.
-Building NotifyKit: The Engineering Behind Reliable Notifications - <a href="https://medium.com/@eyindabright/building-notifykit-the-engineering-behind-reliable-notifications-572d4b5db34f?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Your WebSocket Server Will Break at Scale (And How to Fix It) - <a href="https://medium.com/@ranazaeem34/why-your-websocket-server-will-break-at-scale-and-how-to-fix-it-bb0edebc1def?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Eyinda Bright`**
+✍️ **posted by `Ranazaeem`**

-<blockquote>For most applications, sending a notification seems straightforward.
+<blockquote>If you have ever built a chat application or a real-time notification system, you know the feeling.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Determining valid emails(to an extent) during sign up in node.js - <a href="https://medium.com/@nishantv249/determining-valid-emails-to-an-extent-during-sign-up-in-node-when-using-supabase-auth-d2b5c41a50cf?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js 26 Is About to Become LTS — What Backend Developers Should Actually Change - <a href="https://javascript.plainenglish.io/node-js-26-is-about-to-become-lts-what-backend-developers-should-actually-change-b546eb469fe0?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nishantv`**
+✍️ **posted by `Webstack`**

-<blockquote>Note — Code snippet is from next.js project
+<blockquote>Upgrading a Node.js runtime across production services is rarely just about changing the number inside a Dockerfile or your .nvmrc file.
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>5.
-Redis Caching in Node.js, Part 2: Invalidation That Doesn’t Lie - <a href="https://medium.com/@manisuec/redis-caching-in-node-js-part-2-invalidation-that-doesnt-lie-e854ac31bf57?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Hire Node.js Developer: A Practical Guide to Finding the Right Developer - <a href="https://medium.com/@codecyperseo/hire-node-js-developer-a-practical-guide-to-finding-the-right-developer-d0ce4288c909?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Manish Prasad`**
+✍️ **posted by `Code Cyper`**

-<blockquote>Four invalidation strategies, the race each one leaves open and a wrapper you can copy
+<blockquote>When your web application needs a reliable backend, real-time functionality, APIs, or a scalable server-side architecture, the developer…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Build a Two-Way SMS with Node.js and Twilio (Full Code Included) - <a href="https://medium.com/@mmaazy03/build-a-two-way-sms-with-node-js-and-twilio-full-code-included-10b1a2cc0bc4?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Redis 8.10 Changes the Cache Performance Game for Node.js Apps - <a href="https://javascript.plainenglish.io/redis-8-10-changes-the-cache-performance-game-for-node-js-apps-09512340877e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Maazy`**
+✍️ **posted by `Webstack`**

-<blockquote>Almost every tutorial teaches you how to send a text and then waves goodbye.
-Here’s the half nobody finishes: actually listening for…
+<blockquote>Everything may work smoothly while your Node.js application serves a few hundred requests a minute.
+But as user traffic climbs, queries…
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>7.
-5 Modern Async Patterns in Node.js Every PERN Developer Should Know - <a href="https://medium.com/@mubeenfatima316/5-modern-async-patterns-in-node-js-every-pern-developer-should-know-5dfa99b86254?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+NestJS Dünyasında Alışkanlıkları Kırmak: TypeORM’dan Drizzle ORM’a Geçiş Zamanı mı? - <a href="https://medium.com/@mehmetirmaakk/nestjs-typeorm-vs-drizzle-orm-eda7d78b945b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mubeenfatima`**
+✍️ **posted by `Mehmet Talha Irmak`**

-<blockquote>Writing asynchronous code in Node.js has evolved significantly over the years.
-Many developers learn basic async/await and stop there…
+<blockquote>Geçtiğimiz günlerde Neon Apps’te yeni serüvenime başlamamla birlikte, karşılaştığım tech-stack’te beni en çok heyecanlandıran şeylerden…
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-12 prompts that turn vibe code into production code (because 44% of AI code still fails security… - <a href="https://nitingavhane.medium.com/12-prompts-that-turn-vibe-code-into-production-code-because-44-of-ai-code-still-fails-security-938251513bf7?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Java Spring Boot Is Still the King of Enterprise Backends in 2026 - <a href="https://bymunajat.medium.com/why-java-spring-boot-is-still-the-king-of-enterprise-backends-in-2026-7da4038bb419?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nitin Gavhane`**
+✍️ **posted by `Munajat Amuri`**

-<blockquote>Hi everyone, I am Nitin Gavhane and In this blog I’m sharing the 12 prompts I use to clean up a vibe-coded app before it goes anywhere…
+<blockquote>When engineers discuss modern backend stacks, flashy runtime platforms often dominate the conversation.
+From Go’s lightweight concurrency…
 Continue reading on Medium »</blockquote>

 <h3>2.
-How to Test API Error States in React Without a Real Backend - <a href="https://medium.com/@nileslabs/how-to-test-api-error-states-in-react-without-a-real-backend-7449086c0fd6?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Rate Limiting from Scratch: Token Bucket vs. Leaky Bucket Algorithms - <a href="https://medium.com/@ronomahedi/rate-limiting-from-scratch-token-bucket-vs-leaky-bucket-algorithms-baf2b5695d3e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nilesh Kumar`**
+✍️ **posted by `Abul Kalam Azad`**

-<blockquote>A painful lesson I learned the hard way early in my developer career: frontend code that only tests the “Happy Path” is code waiting to…
+<blockquote>Every backend system running in production eventually faces the “noisy neighbor” problem.
 Continue reading on Medium »</blockquote>

 <h3>3.
-14 Frontend System Design Concepts Asked in Most of Frontend Engineer Interview in 2026 - <a href="https://amangupta-me.medium.com/14-frontend-system-design-concepts-asked-in-most-of-frontend-engineer-interview-in-2026-613047990c3b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Laravel MCP Just Hit 1.0.
+Your App Is Now an AI Tool Whether You Planned for It or Not - <a href="https://sadiqueali.medium.com/laravel-mcp-just-hit-1-0-your-app-is-now-an-ai-tool-whether-you-planned-for-it-or-not-a82665ba4c32?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aman Gupta`**
+✍️ **posted by `Sadique Ali`**

-<blockquote>The concepts I kept seeing in Senior Frontend Engineer interviews — from rendering and microfrontends to caching, API optimization, and…
+<blockquote>Stateless servers, searchable tool catalogs, and OAuth with mandatory PKCE — what the first stable release actually changes for anyone…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Can an SRT File Control Font Size?
-What Actually Controls Subtitle Styling - <a href="https://medium.com/@wangchuangji903/can-an-srt-file-control-font-size-what-actually-controls-subtitle-styling-1644e7b633c7?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Website Developer in Gujarat: Professional Web Design & Development Services for Businesses - <a href="https://medium.com/@ramoliyajay133/website-developer-in-gujarat-professional-web-design-development-services-for-businesses-62328cfef2f9?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Wangchuangji`**
+✍️ **posted by `Ramoliyajay`**

-<blockquote>Separate portable timing and text from player-specific appearance before you move captions between tools
+<blockquote>Having a professional website has become an important part of building a business presence online.
+Whether you operate a local business in…
 Continue reading on Medium »</blockquote>

 <h3>5.
-How to Easily Add Custom HTML/JavaScript Code to Your Blogger Layout - <a href="https://medium.com/@Prosolveguide/how-to-easily-add-custom-html-javascript-code-to-your-blogger-layout-b58874ecc30e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Volunteered to Build a Space Education Website.
+GPT-6 Astra Cooked. - <a href="https://medium.com/@vinayanand2/i-volunteered-to-build-a-space-education-website-gpt-6-astra-cooked-42a059886a52?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Prosolveguide`**
+✍️ **posted by `Vinay Bhaskarla`**

-<blockquote>Whether you are running a personal blog or a niche content site, customize your layout by adding custom HTML and JavaScript widgets…
+<blockquote>Built a space education website with GPT-6 Astra as my development partner.
+What the AI did well, and where a human had to step in.
 Continue reading on Medium »</blockquote>

 <h3>6.
-How to Easily Add Custom HTML/JavaScript Code to Your Blogger Layout - <a href="https://medium.com/@Thehandleone/how-to-easily-add-custom-html-javascript-code-to-your-blogger-layout-b07ffd23b1b2?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Exploring QUERY, the newest addition to the HTTP method family - <a href="https://medium.com/@chathura_01/exploring-query-the-newest-addition-to-the-http-method-family-6d899b33e81c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Thehandleone`**
+✍️ **posted by `Chathura Dissanayake`**

-<blockquote>Whether you are running a personal blog or a niche content site, customize your layout by adding custom HTML and JavaScript widgets…
+<blockquote>GET, POST, PUT, PATCH, DELETE and now QUERY.
+A look at how the newest HTTP verb fits between a simple fetch and a write.
 Continue reading on Medium »</blockquote>

 <h3>7.
-I Got Tired of Redrawing Tournament Brackets, So I Built One That Prints Itself - <a href="https://medium.com/@javaeye002/i-got-tired-of-redrawing-tournament-brackets-so-i-built-one-that-prints-itself-5f7c986790a8?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The "Brand Surrounding" Playbook: Scaling Digital Real Estate in 2026 - <a href="https://medium.com/@synexdeals/the-brand-surrounding-playbook-scaling-digital-real-estate-in-2026-8e83c25aa918?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Java Eye, maker of GridRoster & Bracketree`**
+✍️ **posted by `Synex Digital Hub`**

-<blockquote>No accounts, no app, no "create your tournament first" wizards — just pick a format, type the names, and print.
+<blockquote>In the highly competitive global digital market, a single brand identity is a single point of failure.
+The most successful operators…
 Continue reading on Medium »</blockquote>

 <h3>8.
-EF Core vs Dapper vs ADO.NET: Stop Asking Which One Is Faster - <a href="https://medium.com/@bruno.destro/ef-core-vs-dapper-vs-ado-net-stop-asking-which-one-is-faster-cc84cbe6dfcc?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Website Maintenance Is Important for a Business - <a href="https://medium.com/@practicante2/why-website-maintenance-is-important-for-a-business-feaa973cd3ea?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `elpracticante2`**

+<blockquote>Creating a website is an important step for a business, but the work does not necessarily end when the site is published.
+Websites need to…
+Continue reading on Medium »</blockquote>

+<h3>9.
+Marfilo: el constructor visual gratuito para WordPress que publica HTML puro - <a href="https://medium.com/@marfilodev/marfilo-el-constructor-visual-gratuito-para-wordpress-que-publica-html-puro-5d0b8dd39700?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bruno Destro`**
+✍️ **posted by `Marfilodev`**

-<blockquote>What happens between your C# code and SQL Server?
-A practical deep dive into ADO.NET, Dapper and EF Core to understand the differences.
+<blockquote>Por qué construí un constructor visual para WordPress que publica HTML puro, y qué puede hacer por tu web
 Continue reading on Medium »</blockquote>

 <br/>